janreges/siteone-crawler/README.md

   expect higher memory requirements.
 Default is `10000`.
 * `--max-url-length=<num>`         The maximum supported URL length in chars.
 Increase in case of very long URLs, but expect higher memory requirements.
 Default is `2083`.
+* `--max-non200-responses-per-basename=<num>`  Protection against looping with dynamic non-200 URLs.
+If a basename (the last part of the URL after the last slash) has more non-200 responses than this limit, other URLs with same basename will be ignored/skipped.
+Default is `5`.

 #### File export settings